koompi/koompi.org/content/applications/Graphic Editor/Graphic_Editor.en.md

 {{< /notice >}}

 {{< notice info >}}
-After run the command above, please follow the instructions have been given.
+After running the command above, please follow the instructions that have been given.
 {{< /notice >}}

 ---